 Project

-For the Fish Sensing Box project, researchers are developing a device that independently takes underwater samples for DNA analysis and observes with a camera and a hydrophone.
+For the Biodiversity Sensing Box project (previously called the Fish Sensing Box project), researchers are developing a device that independently takes underwater samples for DNA analysis and observes with a camera and a hydrophone.

 The box can be placed in fresh and salt water and collect a water sample up to 24 times and preserve genetic material for DNA sequencing in the laboratory.
 The device performs several functions simultaneously to monitor biodiversity of animal groups such as fish, marine mammals, crustaceans or worms.

-The first periods of sea and river sampling have been completed.
-The next steps are to better establish the relation between the DNA and the fish count, and to determine the moment a fish swam past.
-The researchers also work on the automated linking of data from DNA analyses, images and sound recordings.
+The researchers continue to work on the automated linking of data from DNA analyses, images and sound recordings.
 Ultimately, researchers also want to distinguish individual animals (population genetics) and determine ages (DNA methylation), and connect a smaller version of the box to other research equipment, such as underwater drones.